moccalotto/kaos/_brainstorms/farout.md

 rank: -1
 ---

+## Premise
+We are all AIs derived from humans and living in another solar system.

 ## Timeline

+#### 2021, NuSol
-In the year 2021, a not-so-distant (about 35 light years away) solar system was found to have at least two planets in the Goldilocks region.
+A not-so-distant (about 60 light years away) solar system was found to have at least two planets in the Goldilocks region.
 One was a super earth (1.9g), and the other a bit less dense than earth (.8g).
 Upon further investigation, researchers found a number of other planets and moons in the system - most of which seemed to be rich in rare minerals and ores.
-Since it was not feasible to travel 30 LY, this info was marked as interesting, and duly archived.
+Since it was not feasible to travel that far, this info was marked as interesting, and duly archived.
 The system was popularly called NuSol.

+#### 2029, Fusion
-In 2029, generation 1 fusion reactors went online.
-At this point, 5th and 6th generation fission breeder and LIFTR plants were online, producing lots of power and only a little waste.
-These plants had been built in order to satisfy the growing need for electrical power, caused by increase in battery powered transportation.
+The first generation of fusion reactors went online.
+At this point, 5th and 6th generation fission plants were online, producing lots of power and only a little waste.
+These plants had been built in order to satisfy the growing need for electrical power caused by increase in battery powered transportation, heating, and industry.

+#### 2030, Immersive Virtual Worlds
-In 2030, brain-machine-interfaces had become good enough to allow fully locked-in patients to experience life in a virtual reality world.
-A number of VR worlds were created; the most important of these worlds were called Auther (a contraction of "augmented" and "ether"), which simulated the real world to some extent.
+Brain-machine-interfaces had become good enough to allow fully locked-in patients to experience life in a virtual reality world.
+A number of VR worlds were created;
+the most important of these worlds were called Auther (a contraction of "augmented" and "ether"), which simulated the real world to some extent.
 People in the real world would be able to interact with those only present in the virtual part of the world via augment reality goggles, their Smart Agents, or similar devices.

+#### 2030, Space mining
-In 2031, tentative space mining operations began with the aid of self-replicating factories installed on the asteroids, and autonomous space engines, asteroids were mined, and the ore transported to low earth orbit and then programmed to safely "land" in or near oceans.
+Tentative space mining operations began with the aid of self-replicating factories installed on the asteroids, and autonomous space engines, asteroids were mined, and the ore transported to low earth orbit and then programmed to safely "land" in or near oceans.

+#### 2040, Improved Fusion
-In 2038, generation 2 fusion reactors went online.
-These could power ships and even airplanes.
+Second generation fusion reactors came online.
+These could power ships and submarines.
+One company even developed a fusion powered train.

+#### 2041 Civil war
-In 2040 to 2041 the USA experienced a brutal civil uprising and war.
+The USA experienced a brutal civil uprising and war.
 Effectively, the Bible Belt became its own nation called The Sanctified States of America (SSA).
 The SSA became a Theocratic police state with a large military.
 Former states that are now part of the SSA: Alabama, Louisiana,